Hexafuchs/laravel-database-privacy/README.md

 The package also tries to hook into the original command, but you should check your migration file to make sure `ìp_address` and `user_agent` are missing.

+Also, of course, change your session handler to `database` in your `.env` or using the method of you prefer.

 To check everything is working correctly, you can execute the following command (assuming your session handler is the same in the CLI and on the webserver):
 ```bash